matthewscharles/instrument-maker/README.md

 ## How does it work?

-The main resource is an library of objects for [Pure Data](http://puredata.info/).
+The main Instrument Maker resource is a library of objects for [Pure Data](http://puredata.info/).

 Having downloaded the library, create and connect building blocks in the form of obects with the `im.` prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.
 Upload this code to Bela, or use a Raspberry Pi with an Arduino-type device connected.

-Using Bela, choosing a setup should be a case of dragging and dropping into a browser; the Pure Data files can exist as templates or presets, no need to edit or look at the code unless desired.
+Using Bela, choosing a setup should be a case of dragging and dropping into a browser.
+The Pure Data files can exist as templates or presets; no need to edit or look at the code, unless desired.

 ![A screenshot of the Instrument Maker objects in Pure Data: a white screen, featuring minimal outlined boxes with black connecting lines.
 The boxes are labelled: input, scale, sinewave, volume, and they are connected to further boxes labelled echo and output.
 The lines are drawn from the top, through each of the boxes in various inlets and outlets, into a box labelled output.](documentation/readme-images/im-scale.png)